 Caltech is a world-renowned science and engineering Institute that marshals some of the world's brightest minds and most innovative tools to address fundamental scientific questions and pressing societal challenges.

 Whittier Weekend is Whittier College’s annual reunion event, featuring the Homecoming Poet Festival, Poet Awards, Parade of Athletes, Milestone Reunions, and much more.

 The multi-panel self-mailer Whittier Weekend Brochure opens into a poster for easy reference.
-Redesigned to create a narrative that flows from broad to specific information, the brochure produces excitement for the event, and is one of the first publications sent to alumni with the goal of encouraging them to register for the reunion.
+Redesigned to create a narrative that flows from broad to specific information, the brochure is one of the first publications sent to alumni with the goal of encouraging them to register for the reunion.
 The layout features large headlines, diverse photography, and Whittier branding colors.

 Whittier College is a residential four-year liberal arts institution in Southern California that prepares students from diverse backgrounds to excel in a complex global society.
 Inspired by a Quaker heritage, the Whittier education equips students to be active citizens and effective communicators who embrace diversity and act with integrity.

 DecemberFest is a collaborative recruitment effort, via partnership among nine institutes of higher education in Southern California.
 I designed the graphic identity—a snowflake mingled with a bird of paradise flower—and color palette to reinforce the fact that the audience is based in Eastern states.
 A major aspect of the event's appeal is that it takes place in Southern California during December.